ultron-hiof/ultron/README.md

 is premade, and the users do not have to make them beforehand.

 Ultron is very much aimed at developers who has not work that much or are brand new to the field.
-But Ultron contains some nice to have tools that is good even for experienced users who wants to shorten down work times and write fewer lines of code.
+But Ultron contains some nice to have tools that is good even for experienced developers who wants to shorten down work times and write fewer lines of code.

 ## Aim of the project